Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-yuv.rst

 4:1:1 Subsampling
 =================

-This format subsamples the chroma components horizontally by 4, storing 8 pixels in 12 bytes.
+This format subsamples the woke chroma components horizontally by 4, storing 8 pixels in 12 bytes.

 .. raw:: latex